1926 United Kingdom general strike: General strike, May 1926

 The final negotiations began on 1 May but failed to achieve an agreement, leading to an announcement by the TUC that a general strike "in defence of miners' wages and hours" was scheduled to begin on Monday, 3 May, at one minute to midnight.

 The leaders of the Labour Party were troubled about the proposed general strike because they were aware of the revolutionary elements within the union movement and of the damage that they might do to the party's new reputation as a party of government.
 During the next two days, frantic efforts were made to reach an agreement between the government and the mining industry representatives.
 However, they failed, mainly because of an eleventh-hour decision by printers of the Daily Mail to refuse to print an editorial ("For King and Country") condemning the general strike.
 They objected to the following passage: "A general strike is not an industrial dispute.
 It is a revolutionary move which can only succeed by destroying the government and subverting the rights and liberties of the people".
+Baldwin was now concerned about the TUC and printers' action interfering with the freedom of the press.
+King George V tried to stabilise the situation and create balance saying, "Try living on their wages before you judge them."